-1. The excessive subdivision and fragmentation of holdings so common in India leads to much wastage.
+- 1. The excessive subdivision and fragmentation of holdings so common in India leads to much wastage.
 When the holdings are too small, cultivation ceases to be economical and the yield from land becomes insufficient for the maintenance of the farmer and his family.
 Hence the cultivator is driven to the necessity of depending on the money-lender not only for unforeseen but even for his living expenses.
-Thus, the root cause of agricultural debt is the insufficiency of agricultural income.

-2. The decline of the handicrafts in India, and the consequent unemployment of the ryot for part of the year, is another important cause of rural indebtedness.
+Thus, the root cause of agricultural debt is the insufficiency of agricultural income. - 2.
+The decline of the handicrafts in India, and the consequent unemployment of the ryot for part of the year, is another important cause of rural indebtedness.
 If the handicrafts were as prosperous as they were once, they would act as safety-valves for the population depending on agriculture.
 But, as conditions are at present, the peasants have no subsidiary occupation to which they can turn during their spare time.
 This enforced idleness during a part of the year impoverishes the poor peasant still further.
 The bulk of the rural population has thus to depend on land and land alone.
 The income from land is too meagre to meet the needs of the large number of persons depending on it.
-Hence the peasants are forced to seek the money-lenders' expensive aid.

-3. Agriculture in India is said to be a gamble on the monsoon.
-A large part of the country depends on rain for cultivation, but the monsoon is' extremely uncertain.
+Hence the peasants are forced to seek the money-lenders' expensive aid. - 3.
+Agriculture in India is said to be a gamble on the monsoon.
+A large part of the country depends on rain for cultivation, but the monsoon is extremely uncertain.
 When the rains fail, the poor peasant is in distress.
 There is almost a regular cycle in the yield of the crops.
-It has thus been estimated that on an average, for every five years, there is usually one good year, one bad year and three years of neither good nor bad.
+It has thus been estimated that on an average, for every five years, there is usually one good year, one bad year and three years are neither good nor bad.
 This constant variation in the yield of the land and the consequent instability of agricultural income also forces the agriculturist to borrow to meet his expenses during lean years.
-4. Another contributory cause is the periodic loss of cattle through diseases which every year levy a heavy toll upon the agriculturists' possessions.
-The peasants have to borrow money to replace cattle.